 B2C focuses on offering quick solutions for people looking to meet their basic needs (think food, shelter, clothing, health and transportation) or get more out of life (think luxury items, entertainment and travel).

-Consumers are more likely to be looking for deals than B2B buyers, and their purchase decisions are often emotional.
+Unlike in the B2B sales funnel, B2C consumers are more likely to be looking for deals and their purchase decisions are often emotional.
 They’ll want to know the cost of your product or service upfront, what it’s going to do for them personally and, in some cases, how it’s going to make them feel.

 With that in mind, the B2C sales process: